Ganache

 Pistachio Ganache

 - Use ganache at room temperature.
-Ganache is best stored at 61ºF/16ºC for days.
+Ganache is best stored at 61ºF/16ºC for up to two weeks.
 Keep refrigerated otherwise.
 Let it come to room temperature prior to use.

 Chocolate Ganache For Truffles